grisu48/meteo/README.md

 ## MQTT packets

+MQTT is considered as trusted network in `meteod`.
+New station will be automatically added.
+If you want to have better access control, please use http and disable `MQTT` in your config file.

 Every node that publishes `MQTT` packets in the given format is accepted.

     # Node ID: 1, replace in topic and payload